AltruismeEfficaceQuebec/lean-site-template/content/faq.en.md

 Some people support GiveDirectly because it gives cash to people in poverty, leaving it entirely up to them how they spend the money.
 This is seen as empowering people in poverty to a greater extent than choosing services that may ultimately not be desired by the local community.

 Others provide basic health services, such as vaccinations or micronutrients, that they regard as so clearly good it is very unlikely the recipients wouldn’t value them (and in any case, could reject if they wanted).
 They then hope that better health will empower people to improve aspects of their own circumstances in ways we as outsiders cannot.
 In cases where the above don’t apply, you have to conduct detailed impact evaluations to see how the recipients actually feel about the service that purports to help them.
-Of course such surveys won’t always be reliable,
+Of course such surveys won’t always be reliable.

 In other cases where people are trying to help non-human animals or future generations, these issues can be even more difficult, and people do their best to predict what they would want if they could speak to us.
 Obvious cases would include pigs not wanting to be permanently confined to ‘gestation crates’ in which they cannot turn around, or future generations not wanting to inherit a planet on which humans cannot easily live.